txt/se17/doc/50effort.md

 Note that Spiral assumes developers want to "spiral" which in turn means that projects can be canceled without developers losing income.
-E.g. more projects that coders and if this one goes, they can jump to that one
+E.g. more projects than coders and if this one goes, they can jump to that one

 + Hard to go Spiral if you work for an external software